simp/simp-doc/docs/security_conop/Technical_Security.rst

 SIMP uses the implementation of Discretionary Access Control (DAC) that is native to Linux.
-Specific file permissions have been assigned based on published security guidance for Red Hat, CentOS, and and UNIX.
+Specific file permissions have been assigned based on published security guidance for Red Hat, CentOS, and UNIX.

 Default permissions on files created by users are enforced with user file access mask settings (using the **umask** command) that allow only